cs4241-18a/cs4241-18a.github.io/syl.md

 Labs
 ---
-Many weeks will include an in-class lab.
+Some weeks will include an in-class lab.
 These labs provide an opportunity for you to learn more about web application development, design, or technologies.

 Exams
 ---
-We'll have a midterm and final based on the readings, labs, assignments, and lectures.
+discontinued

+Quizzes
+---
+We will assign weekly readings.
+Quizzes will cover the readings and lectures.
-These help gauge how well you've understood the material, and help me understand how well I've communicated it.
+These make it possible to gauge how well you've understood the material, and help me understand how well I've communicated it.

 Programming Language
 ---

-We'll be using [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) with [node.js](http://nodejs.org/) to develop web applications in this course.
+We'll be primarily using [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) with [node.js](http://nodejs.org/) to develop web applications in this course.

 While JavaScript is the main language for front-end web application development, there are a variety of choices for back-end languages.
 Java, Python, Ruby, and many other languages have HTTP support.
 We'll be using node.js for simplicity and consistency.
+That said, some assignments will involve exploring other server options.

-The first person who sends me a pull request correcting a typo or broken link will receive a tech sticker of their choosing from my collection.
+The first person who sends me a pull request correcting a typo or broken link will receive a tech sticker of their choosing from my collection when the new batch comes in.

 Discussion / Questions
 ---